Welcome to NorwaySpruce.com

 The Norway Spruce also makes an excellent Specimen tree if given sufficient room.
 Although not as formal as many of the other spruces in it’s natural growth habit, if a person trims the tree lightly every few years and with its dark green color it has no rivals for beauty.
 Due to their long life the old trees carry a certain character that has a beauty that is all there own.

 But in a severe winter or when excess numbers of animals exist, severe browsing of the green foliage can take place.
 Repellants can help but not if the animals are really hungry.
 Removal of animals or relocating them to other areas may be the only choice.
 Rabbits are easily caught in live animal traps.
-After the trees are bigger, animals can be welcomed back into the area.
+After the trees are bigger, animals can be welcomed back into the area if wanted.

-In the picture to the right this a Norway Spruce that has had its bottom branches severely eaten by rabbits during the long winter.
+In the picture to the right this a Norway Spruce that has had its bottom branches severely eaten by rabbits during a long winter.
 The Norway spruce will grow back quite well with only light browsing, (tips only) but the bottom branches shown here will not grow back.
 Do not let this happen to your trees, Take action.

-Norway Spruce Sizes
+Norway Spruce Sizes for sale

 8-16" Bare Root Seedling--$1.50 each